In the Medical Sciences Division

 - Work closely with Central HR to develop University wide policies and support

 The impact of menopause in the workplace is clear.
-But despite there being more than 5 million working women or those who identify as women aged between 45 and 60, there is still a dearth of support, awareness and understanding, driven by misplaced taboos and stigma that need to be dispelled.
+But despite there being more than 5 million working staff or students aged between 45 and 60, there is still a dearth of support, awareness and understanding, driven by misplaced taboos and stigma that need to be dispelled.